Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Light Color"				"-1,-1,-1,-1"

 			// These are the RGBA values of the Mutant Tank's oxygen tank prop's color.
+			// Note: The oxygen tanks will be found on both outer sides of the Tank's legs.
-			// Note: Any value less than 0 will output a random color.
+			// Note: Any value less than "0" will output a random color.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 1st number = Red